Identifiability in Two-Layer Sparse Matrix Factorization: Identifiability in exact matrix decomposition

 \item all $\tuplerkone{S} \in \varphi^{\mathrm{cp}}(\Omega)$ such that $\left \{ \rankone{S}{i} \right \}_{i=1}^r$ is a partition of $\supp(\mat{Z})$, and such that the rank of $(\matindex{\mat{Z}}{k}{l})_{(k,l) \in \rankone{S}{i}}$ ($1 \leq i \leq r$) is at most one, are equivalent up to a permutation. \end{enumerate} Then, the supports $\left \{ \supp ( \rankone{C}{i} ) \right \}_{i=1}^r$ are identifiable in the sense of condition (i) in \Cref{prop:id-support-and-entries}. \end{proposition}

 The proof is deferred to \cref{proof:prop-simple-SC-identify-supports}.

-\begin{remark} The assumption (i) of the proposition can be verified for some examples of $\mat{Z}$ and $\Omega$, using a simple counting argument of the cardinal of the rank-one supports, see for instance \cite[Chapter 7, Lemma 4]{le2016matrices}. \end{remark}
+\begin{remark} The assumption (i) of the proposition can be verified for some examples of $\mat{Z}$ and $\Omega$, using a simple counting argument of the cardinality of the rank-one supports, see for instance \cite[Chapter 7, Lemma 4]{le2016matrices}. \end{remark}

 \Cref{prop:simple-SC-identify-supports} can be used to show identifiability of the supports of sparse factors of well-known matrices.
 For instance, \cite[Chapter 7, Section 7.4]{le2016matrices} implicitly uses such conditions for the DFT matrix.
-In the companion paper \cite{companion}, we show that standard sparse factorizations of the DCT and DST matrices of type II also verify these sufficient conditions.
+In the companion paper \cite{LeonPart2}, we show that standard sparse factorizations of the DCT and DST matrices of type II also verify these sufficient conditions.